versioneye/versioneye_maven_plugin/README.md

     <plugin>
       <groupId>com.versioneye</groupId>
       <artifactId>versioneye-maven-plugin</artifactId>
-      <version>2.0.1</version>
+      <version>3.0.0</version>
     </plugin>
   </plugins>
 </build>
 ```
-That's it.
-The plugin is installed and added to your project.
+The `versioneye-maven-plugin` is tested again Maven 3.2.1.
+If you are using Maven 3.0.5 or older you should use the
+`versioneye-maven-plugin` version 2.0.1.

 Alternatively you can add `versioneye` to the plugin group search path.
 You do this by adding
 ```
 <pluginGroups>
   <pluginGroup>com.versioneye</pluginGroup>